El cristo feo: Central themes

 When Ordalisa starts carving the deformed figure of the ugly crucifix, it awakens in her the desire to leave a mark on the world, to express her thoughts and emotions.
-It is in this way that the process of transformation of the ugly crucifix passes to reflect its own change in Ordalisa, who removing the ugly and malformed parts of the crucifix discovers the creative potential that she has inside.
+It is in this way that the process of transformation of the ugly crucifix passes to reflect its own change in Ordalisa, who by removing the ugly and malformed parts of the crucifix discovers the creative potential that she has inside.
 In this manner, Yánez shows Ordalisa relinquishing her submission and docility through creativity and artistic creation, which together she expresses in the physical changes and in being more concerned about her own desires.
 The transformation brings Ordalisa to question the relations of power in domestic work and abuse that she had been subjected to, which in the end gives her sufficient security to abandon the house in search of a new future.

 In relation to the creative search of female artists, Yánez places attention on the disadvantages that they suffer in comparison to men due to gender roles.
 About this she expresses, in the words of Ordalisa:

 Another theme presented in the novel is the reconsideration of the notions of spirituality and the divine, which is explored to demonstrate a distorted image of the classical idea of god.
 From the first conversations that Ordalisa has with the ugly crucifix, she finds herself surprised, firstly by the ugliness of the image, then by the personality of the crucifix, who treats her in a personal manner in which camaraderie and humor rule, on the contrary to what she had imagined.

 This type of critique of traditional religious concepts continues through a large part of the novel, such as when Ordalisa obtains money after selling a wardrobe and feels confused to see that the crucifix pushes her to buy something for herself instead of donating the money to the church, to which she responds that he never would have thought of taking from her the little money that she had, and less because a parish priest buy candles or some other thing that "God couldn't care less about".
-Later, Ordalisa reflects between tears about the tragedies that have occurred, and that they brought her to reject the idea that they must be considered as "tests from heaven", putting emphasis on that a mother would never test her child in that way.
-Towards the end of the novel, this idea of maternity is resumed by Ordalisa and finishes identifying her new conception of divinity, saying to the ugly crucifix: "I remember my mother, because being who you are, if it is in reality you are what I want to imagine, you are concerned equally about my body as my soul."
+Later, Ordalisa reflects between tears about the tragedies that have occurred, and that they brought her to reject the idea that they must be considered as "tests from heaven", putting emphasis on how a mother would never test her child in that way.
+Towards the end of the novel, this idea of maternity is resumed by Ordalisa and finishes identifying her new conception of divinity, saying to the ugly crucifix: "I remember my mother, because being who you are, if it is in reality, you are what I want to imagine, you are concerned equally about my body as my soul."